 Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) is used both for the treatment of PTSD-associated nightmares and for the treatment of nightmare disorder.

-It is a short-term, goal-oriented psychotherapy which attempts to change a person’s dysfunctional thoughts, emotions, and behaviors.
+It is a short-term, goal-oriented psychotherapy that attempts to change a person’s dysfunctional thoughts, emotions, and behaviors.

-Image rehearsal therapy (IRT) is recommended both for the treatment of PTSD-associated nightmares and nightmare disorder.
+Image rehearsal therapy (IRT) is recommended for the treatment of PTSD-associated nightmares and nightmare disorder.

 It is a type of cognitive behavioral therapy (CBT) technique in which you create an alternative, positive dream scenario, and rehearse it for 10-20 minutes every day with the hope that it will alter the content of the nightmare.

-Lucid dreaming therapy (LDT) is used for the treatment of nightmare disorder.
+Lucid dreaming therapy (LDT) is used for the treatment of nightmare disorders.
 (As well as for insomnia.)

 LDT is a variant of IRT.
 The difference is that with this technique, you try to change the content of the nightmare while dreaming by becoming aware that you’re dreaming (lucid dreaming).

-Anecdotal evidence suggest that lucid dreaming may even help with PTSD-induced nightmares.
+Anecdotal evidence suggests that lucid dreaming may even help with PTSD-induced nightmares.

 A variant of CBT targeting the symptoms of insomnia, CBT-I is used for the treatment of PTSD-associated nightmares.